 Equity Levels the Playing Field

-A common example of equity in schools is the existence of special education services.
-Based on specific needs, students with disabilities qualify for services or accommodations such as specialized instruction, extended time to complete assignments, audiobooks, or a sign language interpreter.
 Some students with disabilities also receive occupational therapy, speech therapy, physical therapy, and specialized instruction from a special education teacher.
 If public schools sought equality for all students, every child in the school might receive occupational therapy and have a sign language interpreter, which is neither necessary nor fiscally possible.
-Worse yet, equality might dictate that since everyone cannot receive these support, nobody will receive them.
+Worse yet, equality might dictate that since everyone cannot receive these supports, nobody will receive them.

 Equality